WDO RULES 2021

 31.1 Professional Competitors wishing to adjudicate WDO events must be licensed as adjudicators with the WDO.

 31.2 Professional Competitors will be permitted to adjudicate WDO events and Ranking Competitions, but will not be permitted to adjudicate any World Championships or other Professional Competitors in any category.

-The Organiser shall invite the Chairman of adjudicators with the approval of the Adjudicators Committee.
-The Chairman must hold a scrutineering license.
-The scrutineer may not serve as a Chairman of adjudicators.
+32.2 The Organiser shall invite the Chairperson of adjudicators with the approval of the Adjudicators Committee.
+The Chairperson must hold a scrutineering license.
+The scrutineer may not serve as a Chairperson of adjudicators.

-The Chairman of adjudicators should submit a report to the WDO according to the form provided by the WDO.
+The Chairperson of adjudicators should submit a report to the WDO according to the form provided by the WDO.

 33.1 The WDO shall not unlawfully discriminate against Licensees on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation (“the protected characteristics”).